RestAuth/server/doc/config/restauth.rst

 Django has very powerful logging configuration capabilities.
 The full documentation can be found `in the Django documentation <https://docs.djangoproject.com/en/dev/topics/logging/>`_.

-For convinience, RestAuth offers a few additional settings that let you configure the most important settings and have the rest done by RestAuth.
+For convenience, RestAuth offers a few additional settings that let you configure the most important settings and have the rest done by RestAuth.
 If you are fine with the default, you don't have to do anything.